Belt (clothing): Fashion and formality

 Belts have transformed from a strictly utilitarian item, to a fashion accessory in today's modern era.
-There are several unspoken rules for belts when it comes to belt shape and color, especially for men wearing suits, vs. a woman's choice of belt that is rooted in fashion trend, and not out always out of necessity.
+There are several unspoken rules for belts when it comes to belt shape and color, especially for men wearing suits.
+Outside of workwear in certain professions, the choice of belt is usually rooted in fashion trends rather than necessity.

 Formal

 Belts for formal dress pants/attire are usually 28–32 mm wide (a little under 11/4 inch).
 These belts offer specialty accents such as trapunto straps, beveled edges, fine stitch gauge, and a tapered tip.
-The leather, if it is made of leather, is commonly in a semi or high-shine finish (ex: spazzalato leather), with a tight grain, and a smooth leather backing.
+The leather, if it is made of leather, is commonly in a semi or high-shine finish (ex: spazzolato leather), with a tight grain, and a smooth leather backing.
 Dress belts typically have a buckle in a polished metal finish.

 Casual

 Casual belts commonly worn with denim are usually between 35 mm and 42 mm wide (a little under 11/2 inch).
 These are typically made out of a one-piece leather construction with a textured appearance, with a belt buckle in an antiqued finish, wider, thicker stitching, or bar-tacking, to ensure a strong construction.